curtiscovington/famboard/README.md

 ```

 When deploying to GitHub Pages, the configured base path (`/famboard/`) ensures the compiled assets, manifest, and service worker resolve correctly.

+## Deploying to GitHub Pages

+- The workflow defined in `.github/workflows/deploy.yml` builds the site and publishes the `dist/` output to GitHub Pages.
+- In the repository settings, set **Pages → Source** to **GitHub Actions** the first time you enable Pages for this project.
+- Push changes to the `main` branch (or run the workflow manually) to trigger a fresh deployment.
+- If you fork the project under a different repository name, update `vite.config.js` so the `base` option matches the new repository slug.

 ## Project structure highlights